123noob1/gwu-bootcamp-proj-4/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.
 Granger Causality Test checks to see if one time series can help predict another time series. <br>
 &nbsp;&nbsp;&nbsp;&nbsp;e.
 Conducted a split train test on the model.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.
 We started with a 75/25 split (132 months for training and 48 months for testing) &nbsp;&nbsp;&nbsp;&nbsp;f.
-Use a VAR Lag summary to Determine the number of lags to use for model (we selected the LAG from the lowest AIC 	   value which was 40) .
+Use a VAR Lag summary to Determine the number of lags to use for model (we selected the LAG from the lowest AIC value which was 40 .<br>
-	g.
-Run the VarMax model for generation and consumption for eg datasets h.Create forecasts and put results in DataFrames. i.Analyze forecasts
+&nbsp;&nbsp;&nbsp;&nbsp;g.
+Run the VarMax model for generation and consumption for eg datasets &nbsp;&nbsp;&nbsp;&nbsp;h.Create forecasts and put results in DataFrames.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.Analyze forecasts
 		i.We used Root Means Square Error since it is widely used on VAR models as a metric for measuring accuracy. j.Export Results as JSON files so we can create visualizations in Tableau.